 The company, whose stock has fallen 26% so far today, has recalled more than 85 brands of dog and cat food that it manufactures for companies including Eukanuba, Iams, and Nutro after the kidney failures and deaths of dogs and cats.

 Two other companies — Nestle Purina PetCare Co. and Hill’s Pet Nutrition Inc. — said Saturday that as a precaution they were voluntarily recalling some products made by Menu Foods.
+If you want to get more about the Richardsons Smoke House, visit us here.

 Today, Menu has posted this peculiar announcement in a PDF on its site.
 It is labeled: